Geoje POW camp: History

 Although there were frequent instances of unrest and occasional outbreaks of resistance during the first months of the Geoje POW camp's existence, much of the early trouble could be traced to the fact that ROK guards were used extensively.
 Resentment between ROK and KPA soldiers flared into angry words, threats, and blows very easily.
 Part of the tension stemmed from the circumstance that at first the prisoners drew better rations than the guards, but eventually this discrepancy was adjusted.
 In the internecine disputes the United States Army (US) security troops operated at a disadvantage since they knew little or no Korean language and were reluctant to interfere.
 Bad blood between guards and prisoners, however, formed only one segment of the problem.
 Although the United States had not ratified the Geneva Convention of 1949 on prisoners of war, it had volunteered to observe its provisions.
 The Geneva Convention, however, was designed primarily to protect the rights of the prisoners.
-It completely failed to foresee the development of organized prisoner groups such as those that grew up on Geoje in 1951-52 or to provide protection for the captor nation(s) in dealing with stubborn resistance.
+It completely failed to foresee the development of organized prisoner groups such as those that grew up on Geoje in 1951–52 or to provide protection for the captor nation(s) in dealing with stubborn resistance.
 The drafters spelled out in detail the privileges of the prisoners and the restrictions upon the captor nation(s), but evidently could not visualize a situation in which the prisoners would organize and present an active threat to the captor nation(s).
 Under these conditions, every effort at violence by the prisoners that was countered by force reflected badly upon the UN command.
 Regardless of the provocation given by the prisoners, the UN appeared to be an armed bully abusing the defenseless captives and the Communists capitalized on this situation.
 The outbreaks of dissension and open resistance were desultory until the negotiations at Kaesong got underway.
 Then the prisoners realized that their future was at stake.
 Many had professed strong anti-Communist sentiments and were afraid to return, while others, anticipating repatriation, swung clearly to the side of Communist groups in the compounds.
 From North Korea, agents were sent to the front lines and permitted themselves to be captured so that they could infiltrate the POW camps.
 Working through refugees, civilians, and local guerrillas, the agents were able to keep in touch with their headquarters and to plan, organize, and stage incidents at will.
 Inside the camps, messages were passed visually by signals, hurled by rocks from compound to compound, or communicated by word of mouth.
 The hospital compound served as a clearinghouse for information and was one of the centers of Communist resistance.
 Although the agents wielded the actual power in the compounds, they usually concealed themselves behind the nominal commanders and operated carefully to cloak their identities.
-Behind the agents stood their chiefs, Lt.
-Gen. Nam Il and Maj.
-Gen. Lee Sang Cho, the principal KPA delegates to the armistice conference.
+Behind the agents stood their chiefs, Lieutenant general Nam Il and Major general Lee Sang Cho, the principal KPA delegates to the armistice conference.
 The close connection between the Armistice negotiations and the POW camps showed the North Korean efforts in using every possible measure to exert pressure upon the course of the armistice talks.